What’s the difference between a fibre optic leased line & FTTP?Posted on 29 April 2019 by Beaming Support

 When a user sends data out to the internet, it travels through fibre cable to a node (usually nearby at the end of the road).
 From there, data enters the shared broadband infrastructure and travels on towards the public internet.
 This means users share bandwidth, which makes FTTP a contended service.
 Connection speeds are likely to slow at peak times and can become unreliable.
 As more users take up the FTTP service, this will only become more evident.

 A leased line, also called a fibre leased line, is a dedicated fibre optic service provided directly to the premises.
 Unlike FTTP, a leased line connects directly to the public internet over a dedicated fibre optic cable; there’s no sharing of infrastructure as there is with FTTP.

-The diagrams below show that whilst both technologies connect premises to the internet via fibre optic cable, the journey in which the data takes is very different.
+The diagrams below show that whilst both technologies connect premises to the internet via fibre optic cable, the journey the data takes is very different.

 Fibre Optic Leased Line

 Currently the highest download speeds available for an FTTP service range from between 300Mbps and 1Gbps depending on where you are situated.
 Speeds are asymmetric, so the download speeds achievable will be significantly faster than upload speeds.